-The hybrid blockchain is distinguishable from the fact that they are not open to everyone, but still offers blockchain features such as integrity, transparency, and security.
+A hybrid blockchain is distinguishable from the fact that they are not open to everyone, but still offers beneficial features of a public blockchain such as integrity, transparency, and security.

-As usual, Hybrid blockchain is entirely customizable.
-The members of the hybrid blockchain can decide who can take participation in the blockchain or which transactions are made public.
+A hybrid blockchain is entirely customizable.
+The members of a hybrid blockchain can decide who can participate in the blockchain or which transactions are made public.
 This brings the best of both worlds and ensures that a company can work with their stakeholders in the best possible way.

-Works in a closed ecosystem: The number one advantage of hybrid blockchain
+Works in a closed ecosystem: The number one advantage of a hybrid blockchain

-is its ability to work in a closed ecosystem.
-That means that companies or
+is its ability to function in a closed ecosystem.
+This means that companies or

-organizations don’t have to worry about getting their information leaked when
+organizations do not have to worry about leakage of information when

 taking advantage of blockchain technology.